fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 <img style="float: center;" src="/images/ts2012_2020_dsc.jpg">

 Time series of uplift at Cordon CAulle volcano measured by Sentinel-1, COSMO-SkyMED and RADARSAT-2 descending data after the 2011-2012 Cordon Caulle eruption (dashed red line).
-The brown dots show the horizontal baseline change between two GPS stations in the volcano
+The brown dots show the horizontal baseline change between two GPS stations in the volcano.
+The black line shows an exponential fit to the COSMO-SkyMED data and is strong evidence for a mechanism of magma injection in a shallow pressurized reservoir.

 <img style="float: center;" src="/images/caulle_vels.png">